duleorlovic/blog/_posts/2014-07-02-ruby-on-rails-with-ajax-javascript.markdown

 ajax form success data-replace should be set on form on a submit button

+This ajax approach have advantage that rails respond, and javascript will render where the data attribute tels. respond.js does not know on which link it was clicked, and we have to pass additional parameters.
+We do not need id-s for collection of objects.
+You can have more than one forms for new records (new records does not have id).
+You do not need to generate some random id-s to target that forms so they could be replaced with show partials.
+Since we are using the same respond.js file for success and error, we need to have if statement there, and use flash.now[:alert]
+Destroy action do not know what to hide, form or show partial.

 // Used to add class 'active' to selector
 // example <button data-activate=".popup"></button>